A Peek Into The Markets: U.S. Stock Futures Edge Lower Ahead Of Fed Speakers

 Pre-open movers

 U.S. stock futures traded slightly lower in early pre-market trade.
-Kansas City Federal Reserve Bank President Esther George is set to speak in Oklahoma City at 9:30 a.m.
-ET, while Dallas Federal Reserve Bank President Robert Kaplan will speak in Oklahoma City at 1:30 p.m.
+The Chicago Fed National Activity Index for August is schedule for release at 8:30 a.m.
 ET.
-The flash Composite Purchasing Managers' Index for September is schedule for release at 9:45 a.m.
+New York Federal Reserve Bank President William Dudley is set to speak in Syracuse, New York at 8:30 a.m.
 ET.

-Oil prices traded mixed as Brent crude futures rose 0.02 percent to trade at $56.44 per barrel, while US WTI crude futures declined 0.12 percent to trade at $50.49 a barrel.
-The Baker Hughes North American rig count report for the latest week will be released at 1:00 p.m.
+The Dallas Fed manufacturing report for September will be released at 10:30 a.m.
 ET.
+Chicago Federal Reserve Bank President Charles Evans will speak in Grand Rapids, Michigan at 12:40 p.m.
+ET, while Minneapolis Federal Reserve Bank President Neel Kashkari is set to speak in Grand Forks, North Dakota at 6:30 p.m.
+ET.

+Oil prices traded higher as Brent crude futures rose 1.16 percent to trade at $57.52 per barrel, while US WTI crude futures gained 0.45 percent to trade at $50.89 a barrel.

 A Peek Into Global Markets

-European markets were higher today, with the Spanish Ibex Index rising 0.14 percent, STOXX Europe 600 Index gaining 0.18 percent and German DAX 30 index climbing 0.36 percent.
-The UK's FTSE index was trading higher by 0.18 percent, while French CAC 40 Index rose 0.53 percent.
+European markets were mostly lower today, with the Spanish Ibex Index falling 0.80 percent, STOXX Europe 600 Index gaining 0.18 percent and German DAX 30 index climbing 0.21 percent.
+The UK's FTSE index was trading lower by 0.04 percent, while French CAC 40 Index fell 0.19 percent.

 Broker Recommendation